CristianEduardMihai/alexa-wol/README.md

 - Download [rust](https://www.rust-lang.org/tools/install)

-- Change `poweroff-securitykey` to `poweroff-yourkey`(that you puy in `api/secrets.json` in the previous step)
+- Change `poweroff-securitykey` to `poweroff-yourkey`(that you set via the Web UI)

-- Compile by double clicking `compile.bat` or running
+- Compile by running
 ```
-rustc --target=x86_64-pc-windows-msvc --edition=2021 -o alexa_shutdown.exe shutdown.rs --crate-type bin
+cargo build --release
 ```

+### Run the executable on boot

 - Open the windows run menu and type `shell:startup`

 - Place the compiled `alexa_shutdown.exe` in the folder